- Q. What is Burning Man?

 - Q. What can I buy once I get there?

-- There are only two things sold in Black Rock City: coffee and ice, both found in Center Camp.
+- Only ice is sold in Black Rock City, found at 3 o’clock, 9 o’clock, and in Center Camp.
 Profits from ice sales are given directly to the communities of Empire and Gerlach.
 Check out the Afterburn Report for Camp Arctica to see the exact distribution of monies.
-Profits from the café go directly to the commissary to sustain the onsite nutritional needs of our kick-ass staff.

 - You need to bring ALL supplies, food, water and tools you will need for survival in a harsh environment.
 No food or sundry items are sold anywhere in Black Rock City.